 The tyranny of illegal flights remains one of general aviation’s greatest challenges.
 Business Airport International investigates the steps being taken to tackle the problem

-The business of illegal – or ‘gray market’ – chartering of aircraft is an area of great uncertainty and unknowable numbers, where late-night flying is often the norm.
+The business of illegal – or ‘grey market’ – chartering of aircraft is an area of great uncertainty and unknowable numbers, where late-night flying is often the norm.
 Most general aviation bodies choose to play it down.
 The European Business Aviation Association (EBAA) estimates that 6-8% of all business flights operated within the continent are conducted without the requisite Air Operator Certificate (AOC).
 The British Business and General Aviation Association (BBGA) believes that as much as 13% of traffic coming into Europe is illegal.
 Others hint at far greater numbers, but cannot substantiate.

 “The difficulty is that unless they are revealed, it is almost impossible to prove that someone is operating illegally,” says Marc Bailey, CEO of the BBGA.
 “If you look at certain states of origin and examine their registrations, they are primarily ‘private’ flights, yet when they turn up they are still here to do business.”